RishikeshBavireddy/SPICE/README.md

 ## Why This Repo Exists

 - To support the **Circuits and Network Analysis** course with hands-on examples.
-- To give students a single reference for Ngspice netlists, notes, and outputs.
 - To encourage you to experiment, tweak circuits, and learn by doing.

 ---

-## Contributions

-Students are welcome to add:
-- New `.cir` files (in correct folders).
-- Screenshots of interesting results.
-- Short notes or clarifications in `tutorials/`.

-We’ll review and merge useful contributions, so this repo becomes a shared learning space.

 ---